Atharva-Kaskar-45/Dimension-Capture/README.md

 # Dimension-Capture-with-ArUco-Marker

-Accurate dimension measurement is critical in sectors like logistics, manufacturing, and e-commerce, where object sizing directly impacts eAiciency.
-Traditionally, industries have depended on costly laser-based LiDAR systems, often unaAordable for smaller businesses.
-This paper introduces Dimension Capture, a smartphone application that uses computer vision and ArUco markers to provide a cost-eAective, accurate alternative for dimension measurement.
-Utilizing common smartphone hardware and open-source tools like OpenCV, Dimension Capture enables quick, reliable measurement of cuboid objects.
-The app captures images to gather depth data, automatically calculating object width and length with advanced image processing to enhance precision.
-Tests in varied real world settings show an average measurement error below 5% and a processing time of 0.89 seconds per measurement.
-This study discusses Dimension Capture’s technology, applications, and potential to revolutionize measurement practices.
+Dimension Capture is a cost-effective smartphone application designed to measure dimensions of cuboid objects with high accuracy.
+By leveraging computer vision and ArUco markers with open-source tools like OpenCV, the app offers a reliable alternative to expensive LiDAR systems.

+Features: Utilizes smartphone cameras to capture depth data and calculate object dimensions (width and length) with advanced image processing.
+Performance: Achieves an average measurement error below 5% and processes measurements in under 0.9 seconds.
+Applications: Ideal for logistics, manufacturing, and e-commerce sectors requiring precise object sizing.

+Dimension Capture simplifies measurement practices, making accurate dimensioning accessible to businesses of all sizes.

 ![image](https://github.com/user-attachments/assets/a747a97f-1005-4dc3-9242-3f7c821b04cf)